DBS Checks and Certificates

 What is the application process?

-DBS forms are requested by the Safeguarding Officer here.
+DBS forms should be requested by the Safeguarding Officer here.
 Forms and guidance are posted out to the band's Safeguarding Officer.
-Forms are completed by the applicant and checked by the evidence checker who also sees proof of ID.
+It is good practice to give applicants the chance to let you know if they have any convictions which will show up on a DBS check before they complete the DBS form.
+Please note that a previous conviction does not necessarily mean an applicant is unsuitable to work with children - a risk assessment would need to be carried out.
+You can find guidance in our Bandsafe resource: Recruitment Guidelines.
+DBS forms are completed by the applicant and checked by the evidence checker who also sees proof of ID.
 The completed forms are posted to BBE's Safeguarding Officer - this should be within 12 weeks of them being signed by the applicant.
 If forms arrive outside fo this time period they will not be processed.
 The forms are checked and signed by BBE's Safeguarding Officer and posted to the DBS.
 The DBS run the checks and post the certificate to the applicant.
 The applicant shows their certificate to their band's Safeguarding Officer.
 The band's Safeguarding Officer checks to see if any convictions have been listed on the certificate.
 They record the date of the check and the certificate number so that they know when an applicant needs to be re-checked.

 Do applicants need to provide evidence of ID?